-- Conduct approximately 180 significant interactions with prospects and donors per year, of which 90 should be face-to-face visits.
+- Conduct approximately 90 face-to-face visits with prospects and donors per year.
 Lead and/or participate in at least 15 major gift solicitations annually.

-- Work collaboratively with other fundraising officers across campus and in the U-M Office of University Development (OUD) to identify and execute strategy for donors with multi-unit interests.
+- Work collaboratively with other fundraisers across campus and in the U-M Office of University Development (OUD) to plan and execute strategy for donors with multi-unit interests.

 - Work independently; is self-motivated in initiating contacts with prospects and maintaining consistent, professional communication with donors and volunteers.

-- Work effectively and collaboratively with UMMA staff, particularly in the curatorial, education, and communication departments, as part of a cohesive team to advance UMMA’s mission.
+- Work effectively and collaboratively with UMMA staff, particularly in the curatorial, public experience and learning, and marketing departments, as part of a cohesive team to advance UMMA’s mission.

 - Maintain accurate and current information on donor/prospect activity in the University’s development database.